solaeus/dust/README.md

 ## Installation and Usage

-There are two ways to compile Dust.
+There are two ways to compile Dust. **It is best to clone the repository and compile the latest code**, otherwise the program may be a different version than the one shown on GitHub.
 Either way, you must have `rustup`, `cmake` and a C compiler installed.

 To install from the git repository: